pharan/spine-unity-experimental/Assets/spine-unity-experimental/Spine Timeline/Documentation/README.md

 - Currently only SkeletonAnimation (directly)

 **To use:**
-1. With an existing Unity Playable Direction, and in the Unity Timeline window, right-click on an empty space on the left and choose **Spine.Unity.Playables** > **Spine Animation State Track**.
+1. With an existing Unity Playable Director, and in the Unity Timeline window, right-click on an empty space on the left and choose **Spine.Unity.Playables** > **Spine Animation State Track**.
 2. Drag the SkeletonAnimation GameObject onto the empty reference property of the new Spine AnimationState Track.
 3. Right-click on the row in an empty space in the Timeline dopesheet and choose **Add Spine Animation State Clip Clip**.
 4. Adjust the start and end times of the new clip, name it appropriately at the top of the Inspector.